Expand mobile version menu

 • Chooses the music, sound effects, or spoken narrative to accompany a dance.

-• Advises dancers on how to stand and move properly, teaching correct dance techniques to help prevent injuries.
+• Advises dancers on standing and moving properly, teaching correct dance techniques to help prevent injuries.

 • Designs dances for individual dancers, dance companies, musical theatre, opera, fashion shows, film, television productions, and special events, and for dancers ranging from beginners to professionals.